puppetlabs/puppet-docs/source/pe/3.2/console_config.markdown

 >       class: CASServer::Authenticators::SQLEncrypted

-As the above example shows, it's generally best to specify just `dc=` attributes in the `base` key.
+As the above examples show, it's generally best to specify just `dc=` attributes in the `base` key.
 The criteria for the Organizational Unit (`OU`) and Common Name (`CN`) should be specified in the `filter` key.
 The value of the `filter:` key is where authorized users should be located in the AD organizational structure.
 Generally speaking, the `filter:` key is where you would specify an OU or an AD Group.
 In order to authenticate, users will need to be in the specified OU or Group.

 Also note that the value for the `filter:` key must be the full name for the leftmost `cn=`; you cannot use the user ID or logon name.
 In addition, the `auth_user:` key requires the full Distinguished Name (DN), including any CNs associated with the user and all of the `dc=` attributes used in the DN.